ProgrammerIn-wonderland/impulse-docs/firstprogram.md

 explanation of syntax:

 This program appears to be a standard C++ program until you hit nodejs and then two exclamation points. the exclamation points can be replaced with any
-"Unique token" the only requirements are that the token must not appear in the subsection which is scoped.
+"Unique token" the only requirements are that the token must not appear in the subsection which is scoped.\
+All variables created in impulse are accessible to the language, and can be modified (unless const).
+Variables created inside the sublanguage are not accessible by impulse and are destroyed after the section has passed.\
+In this example, a number is assigned in impulse, `2`.
+The number is iterated once in nodejs `number++`, the number is now 3.
+Then the number is iterated once more in python `number += 1`, itterating the number to 4.